ReserveBlockIO/ReserveBlock-Core/README.md

 For more information and to follow latest news go to: https://reserveblock.io

 This repo is currently a work in progress.
-New commits pushing more of the RXBX wallet are staged.
+New commits pushing more of the RBX wallet are staged.
 Keep an eye out for releases to test the blockchain.
 During January we will be committing multiples stages of the code.
 Please follow to get latest updates!

 # What is ReserverBlock?